igorline/slither_wiki/Detector-Documentation.md

 ### Recommendation
 Replace all uses of deprecated symbols.

-## Unindexed ERC20 Event Parameters
+## Unindexed ERC20 event oarameters
 ### Configuration
 * Check: `erc20-indexed`
 * Severity: `Informational`
 * Confidence: `High`

 ### Description
-Detects that events defined by the ERC20 specification which are meant to have some parameters as `indexed`, are missing the `indexed` keyword.
+Detects whether events defined by the `ERC20` specification that should have some parameters as `indexed` are missing the `indexed` keyword.

 ### Exploit Scenario: